nexusbusim/CancelExplosion/README.md

 /ac reload -> 설정 파일 리로드 ( Reloads the config of this plugin ) // Permission : ac.reload

-IF YOU UPDATE YOUR PLUGIN, DELETE YOUR CONFIG FILE FIRST!!!
+IF YOU UPDATE YOUR PLUGIN, DELETE YOUR ORIGINAL CONFIG FILE FIRST!!!

 langauge support : ko, en
 you can change setting on config.yml